 Some free current accounts (such as Monzo) now allow you to get your salary one day early.
 It’s just a few hours in advance but could still help you if, for example, you’re due to pay the rent the day before you get your salary.

 What’s more, if payday falls on a Monday, you’ll get your salary on the previous Friday, which could make a difference if you’re struggling to make it to the end of the month.

 The feature exploits the slowness of the Bacs system (through which most employees are paid by their companies) and is completely free, so it’s at least worth trying out.

 Credit builder credit cards are designed with bad or limited credit in mind and, as such, have more lenient application criteria than most cards.

 Almost all credit cards won’t charge you interest if you clear your balance in full each billing cycle, though that generally doesn’t apply to cash advances (withdrawing cash using the card).

-Credit builder credit cards come with personalised credit limits, but they’re usually subject to review after a relatively short amount of time.
+Credit builder credit cards come with low credit limits, but they’re usually subject to review after a relatively short time.
 You’ll be able to build your credit score with every timely repayment.

 Credit unions often offer more competitive, capped rates on personal loans than banks or building societies.

 However, it might be tougher to be approved for a larger loan from your local credit union.
 There’s also the issue of eligibility.
 Although most areas of the UK have at least one credit union for local residents, you’re likely to be limited to the deals offered by a handful of credit unions at most.